ziqixu091/TWAS_ASSOC/README.md

 - Analysis: We focus on 10,000 disease-important GWAS genes and for each gene, we look at the SNPs within the 1Mb cis-window.
 We also conduct cis-heritability estimation using [GCTA](https://yanglab.westlake.edu.cn/software/gcta/#Overview) for each gene for all the European samples.
 We will use the metrics of adjusted accuracy (r^2/cis-h2) to compare the performance between models.

+## TODO Next Week
+1. Finish the implementation fo BSLMM (90% done currently).
+2. Polish the documentation and code.
+3. Implement the parameter tuning for the models.